 Best of all, the income you will generate is entirely passive, making it an ideal choice for all individuals, regardless of age and gender.

 I guess you’ll have to do some cleaning up from time to time, just to keep things neat, but that’s about it.
-Sounds like a small price to pay, if you ask me.
+It sounds like a small price to pay if you ask me.

 6. Monetize your driving skills

 Instead of picking up a hitchhiker along the way, sign in for apps like DoorDash, Uber, and Lyft and turn it into profit.

 I won’t go into detail now; I only wanted to mention it as an option.
 On this blog, it’s already written extensively about the topic, and I advise you to check out this article for further information.